simonbaas/EasyZMq/README.md

 # EasyZMq
-EasyZMq is a wrapper around NetMQ and it's goal is to provide an easy api when working with ZeroMQ on .NET.
+EasyZMq is a wrapper around NetMQ and its goal is to provide an easy api when working with ZeroMQ on .NET.

 ## Using
 Publish/subscribe is currently supported by the library.